-When Yoda wants to negate something he does something peculiar—he drops the helping verb ‘to do’ and then places the negation after the verb, unlike in English.
+When Yoda wants to negate a verb he does something peculiar—he omits the helping verb “to do” and instead places “not” after the verb.
 “Size does not matter” becomes “Size matters not.”
-This rule, however, is flexible, particularly with the verb negation “do not,” which is perfectly correct English, i.e. “Do or do not.
+Curiously, Yoda’s phrasing is perfectly standard English when the main verb is “to do,” as in “Do or do not.
 There is no try.”
-In fact, one can say that Yoda learned the correct negation of “to do” and “to be” (i.e. “I am not.”) etc. and applied that construction consistently to all verbs.
+In fact, one can say that Yoda learned the correct way to negate “to do” and “to be” (e.g. “I am not”) and applies that construction consistently to all verbs.

 DROPPED AUXILIARY IN PRESENT TENSE QUESTIONS